cbshiles/KALX-libfms/doc/ftap/xva.md

-to use the framework above to faithfully model what is happening in the real world: collateral agreements simply specify addition cash flows that were not being properly accounted for and collateral can be actively used for other funding activites.
+to use the framework above to faithfully model what is happening in the real world: collateral agreements simply specify addition cash flows that were not being properly accounted for and collateral can be actively traded for other funding activities.

 The classical theory of derivatives focused on single instruments.
-It allowed for wider classes of instruments to be offered tailored to reduce the risk companies faced in the course of their business.
+It allowed for wider classes of instruments to be offered that were tailored to reduce the risk companies faced in the course of their business.
 The mathematics developed for that was not as effective when applied to the non-linear issues involved with portfolios of trades.
-The technology explosion in the 90's helped with brute force calculations that could more accurately assess the true business picture.
+The technology explosion in recent years helped with brute force calculations that could more accurately assess the true business picture.
 It is time to take the next step along that path.

 It is still a daunting technology problem, but the mathematics is quite straightforward: incorporate the cash flows specified by collateral agreements and specify the trades involved with funding activity.
 One of the major drawbacks of many risk measures is that they fail to incorporate the fact that positions are actively hedged.
-The fact that if you do no trades for $n$ days and have probabilty $p$ of losing at least $x$ dollars makes VaR useful only for putting check marks in regulatory boxes.
+Knowing that if you do no trades for $n$ days and have probability $p$ of losing at least $x$ dollars makes VaR useful only for putting check marks in regulatory boxes.